alejandroliu/0ink.net/src/content/posts/2023/2023-03-01-rpi-emulation.md

 Options:

-- `--reize=size` : Set the SDCARD image to the given size.
+- `--resize=size` : Set the SDCARD image to the given size.

 ## Running Emulation